 Your body rapidly absorbs alcohol from your stomach and small intestine into your bloodstream.
 Alcohol impairs brain function and motor skills.
 It can affect every organ in your body.
 Alcohol can also harm a developing fetus in those who are pregnant.

 Alcohol in moderation may be part of a healthy diet.
-One standard drink equals:
+One

 - 12 ounces of beer